Zijieq/AB-3-Group-Project/README.md

 # Domain: Traffic data

 ### Why are we interested in this field/domain?
-> We are interested in this domain because we want to know how traffic has changed over time.
-We believe it is relevant for people to know how Washington’s traffic has changed so we can find opportunities to improve it.
+We are interested in this domain because we want to know how traffic has changed over time.
+We believe it is relevant for people to know how Seattle's traffic has changed so we can find opportunities to improve it.

 ### What other examples of data driven projects we have found related to this domain?